k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_hashicorp_sm]

-The authentication within HashiCorp Vault is done either by tokens that can be used directly or by using one of their other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.
+The authentication within HashiCorp Vault is done by either tokens that can be used directly or by using one of HashiCorp's other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.

 Fabric supports 2 authentication methods:

-* Directly, where AUTH_TOKEN shall be set.
+* Directly - where AUTH_TOKEN should be set.

-  When using this method, Fabric accesses the Vault URL with the token as the auth credentials, in order to get the secret.
+  When using this method, Fabric accesses the Vault URL with the token as the auth credentials in order to get the secret.

-* [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle), which is based on the role that Fabric is associated to in the Vault.
+* [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle) - which is based on the role that Fabric is associated to in the Vault.

-  When using this method, Fabric first accesses the *approle* URL to dynamically get a token, and then uses this token as the auth credentials, in order to get the secret.
-For this method you shall specify the following attributes:
+  When using this method, Fabric first accesses the *approle* URL to dynamically get a token, and then uses this token as the auth credentials for the purpose of getting the secret.
+For this method, you should specify the following attributes:

-  * ROLE_ID, the role that Fabric is associated to in the Vault.
+  * ROLE_ID - the role that Fabric is associated to in the Vault.
-  * SECRET_ID, the secret that is used to get the token.
+  * SECRET_ID - the secret that is used to get the token.
-  * APPROLE_URL, optional, when AppRole endpoint is not the default setting (default setting ends with "/approle").
+  * APPROLE_URL (optional) - when AppRole endpoint is not the default setting (default setting ends with "/approle").